Program Details.

 The “Seminar in AI” (3 ECTS credits, 4th semester, Summer Semester) and the “Practical Work in AI” (7.5 ECTS credits, 5th semester, Winter Semester) have been designed to help students prepare to write the required Bachelor’s thesis (6th semester, Summer Semester).
 Students can, however, switch their subject area again, if they wish to.
 Faculty members will offer these courses when supervising undegraduate students.
 Different institutes will offer the courses which students will see in KUSSS as different “group options”.

 The Bachelor's thesis itself will be formally supervised as part of the “Bachelor’s Thesis Seminar in AI” (9 ECTS credits, 6th semester, Summer Semester).
-This course is, however, offered during each semester, allowing students to complete their Bachelor’s degree during the Winter Semester as well.
+This course is, however, offered each semester, allowing students to complete their Bachelor’s degree during the Winter Semester as well.

 A mentor from among the AI professors will be assigned to each tutorial group.
 The tutored groups will meet with their mentor together and the mentor will supervise the students individually during the first semester.
 If you have any questions or concerns about the program, you can discuss these issues during these meetings.
 Our goal is to address any issues that arise quickly and solve them unbureaucratically.